adambard/learnxinyminutes-docs/gleam.html.markdown

   // 8

   // A function capture is a shorthand syntax for creating anonymous functions
-  // that take one argument and immediately call another function with that
+  // that takes one argument and immediately calls another function with that
   // argument
   let quadruple_3 = multiply(4, _)
   io.debug(quadruple_3(4))